jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/twitter/README.md

 - how to package your app using mvn?
   -- mvn clean package
 - how to run your app with docker?
-  - created dockerfile, build image from docker file and finally run the app on docker: docker run --rm \
+ - created dockerfile, build image from docker file and finally run the app on docker:
- ${docker_user}/twitter "post" "we have a new twitter CEO" "1:-1"
+ - docker pull carlagcasta/twitter
+ - docker run --rm \
+ ${docker_user}/twitter post|show|delete [options]

 # Design
 ## UML diagram